Two Degrees and a Criminal Record

 On the 28th of March 1812, my great, great, grandfather David was born in Calcutta, India.
 His father, Thomas Davis, was a Colour Sergeant in the 24th Regiment of Foot.
 He was a miner from Oswestry turned colonial soldier, married to Ann.
-Stationed at Dinapur in Bihar, India, the 1st Battalion of the 24th had been involved in the Anglo-Nepalese War of 1814-16 – an expensive but failed attempt at a landgrab for the East India Company.
-Thomas and Ann both died in Dinapur in 1818, possibly from a cholera epidemic, leaving three small children.
+Stationed at Dinapur in Bihar, the 1st Battalion of the 24th Regiment had been involved in the Anglo-Nepalese War of 1814-16.
+Thomas and Ann both died in Dinapur in 1818, possibly from an epidemic, leaving three small children.

-On the other side in 1867, on the 22nd of December, my grandfather Joseph was born in Belfast.
+On the other side of the Irish Sea, on the 22nd of December, 1867, my grandfather Joseph was born in Belfast.
 His father, Patrick had been a saddle maker in Armagh, the ancestral line going back to Patrick Lynch of Lydican Castle, Galway, in the seventeenth century.
 Joseph was employed by Customs & Excise.
 He married Mabel, the orphaned daughter of a butler from Thame in England, and they had eight children.
 Bernard, my father, was the eldest.

 My mother had come to England aged nine, and on leaving school at sixteen she joined a hairdressing salon.
 She went to parties and played tennis and worked her way through the war.
 She married my dad.
 I was born.
 I was named.
 He died.
 I was renamed.